solo-io/solo-docs/gloo/docs/enterprise/authentication/jwt.md

                   PUBLIC KEY-----\r\n"
 ```

-The update virtual service now contains JWT configuration with the public key, and the issuer for the JWT.
+The updated virtual service now contains JWT configuration with the public key, and the issuer for the JWT.
+JWTs will be auhtorized if they can be verified with this public key, and have 'kubernetes/serviceaccount' in their 'iss' claim.

 ## Configuring Gloo to perform access control for the service account